Find Trade Colleges

 Smithfield, NC

-Johnston Community College came in at #8 in this year’s edition of the Best Value Allied Health Professions Associate Degree Schools in North Carolina ranking.
-Located in the rural area of Smithfield, Johnston Community College is a public school with a small student population.
+Johnston Community College did quite well in this year’s ranking of the best places for allied health professions students to get a associate degree.
+It came in at #8 on the list.
+Located in the rural area of Smithfield, Johnston Community College is a public college with a small student population.

 Full Allied Health Professions at Johnston Community College Report

-Davidson County Community College landed the #9 spot in the 2023 rankings for the best value associate degree allied health professions programs.
+With a ranking of #9, Davidson County Community College did quite well on this year’s best value schools for allied health professions students working on their associate degree.
 DCCC is a small public school located in the rural area of Thomasville.

-Catawba Valley Community College landed the #10 spot in the 2023 rankings for the best value associate degree allied health professions programs.
-Located in the city of Hickory, CVCC is a public school with a small student population.
+Catawba Valley Community College came in at #10 in this year’s edition of the Best Value Allied Health Professions Associate Degree Schools in North Carolina ranking.
+Located in the small city of Hickory, CVCC is a public college with a small student population.

 Read full report on Allied Health Professions at Catawba Valley Community College